roasticle/minqlx-plugins/README.md

 <strong>gravityfixer.py</strong> - restores gravity to normal after maps with custom gravity
 - in your server.cfg you will need to set qlx_alternateGravityMaps "mapname1,mapname2,etc" for each map that has an alternate gravity set

-<strong>endstats.py</strong> - various stats given at end of game in chat
+<strong>endstats.py</strong> - various stat awards given at end of game
 - example output - https://thumb.gyazo.com/thumb/1200/_fb5d34fde51d1333da746ad90f25cf9f-png.jpg

 <strong>gungames.py</strong> - custom voting triggers for gungames factories